Ed Sciaky: Personal life

-Sciaky lived on the Main Line, Philadelphia.
+Sciaky lived on the Main Line, near Philadelphia.
 His house was home to a substantial, well-organized music collection, as well as a rather large iguana, perhaps five feet long.
 The resting iguana would sometimes startle first time guests when it moved slightly and caught their attention.

 He was married to Judy (Feldshur) Sciaky from 1969 until his death.
-They had one child in 1985, Monica, an opera singer with a doctorate in vocal arts, who married Eiki Isomura, who has his doctorate in conducting and is the son of world renowned violist Kazuhide Isomura.
+They had one child in 1985, Monica, an opera singer with a doctorate in vocal arts, who married Eiki Isomura, who has his doctorate in conducting and is the son of violist Kazuhide Isomura.

 Death

-Sciaky died of complications from diabetes on January 29, 2004, at the age of 55.
-E Street drummer, Max Weinberg, and singer-songwriter, Steve Forbert, served as pallbearers at his funeral, which was attended by 1500 people.
+Sciaky died of complications from diabetes on January 29, 2004, in New York City, at the age of 55.
+E Street drummer Max Weinberg and singer-songwriter Steve Forbert served as pallbearers at his funeral, which was attended by 1500 people.